GregoryVSantoro/GregoryVSantoro.Github.io/module5.md

 ## Analysis

-### Length of Patient Stay
+### 1. Length of Patient Stay

 A hospital can treat only as many patients as they have room for.
 This is typically measured by how many beds or rooms they have.
-My first task was to find out if a majority of patients are admitted for more than 7 days.
+My first question to answer was to find out if a majority of patients are admitted for more than 7 days.
 An effective way to show this visually is with a histogram, but the goal here is to only work within SQL to complete this analysis.
 SQL is not a data visualization tool, but in this case there are some options available to create a crude, yet effective visualization showing the average length of a patient's stay.

 Figure 1 shows the SQL used to create Table 1, a histogram showcasing that most patinents do not stay for 7 days or more. [`RPAD`](https://www.w3schools.com/sql/func_mysql_rpad.asp) is what's used to create the bar column of the histogram.
 It has three inputs.
 If you look at line 4 in Figure 1 you'll see the first input is the string `''`, or a open and closed single quotation mark.
 This input would normally contain text that is considered the original string which `RPAD` would then right pad the third input to.
 You could think of it as being similar to `CONCAT` or concatenating two strings toether.
 Last but not least, is the second input which controals the length of the string after being right padded.

 So for our example in Figure 1, `''` is the first input indicating there's no original string to right pad our third input and string , `*`, to.
 An asterisk in this case being used to represent bars on a histogram.
-The second input `COUNT(*)/100` is not setting a limit on string length but instead indicates take the values found from line 3 and divide them by 100 to make a more manageable table for our purposes.
+The second input `COUNT(*)/100` is not setting a limit on string length but instead indicates take the values found from line 3 and divide them by 100 to make a more manageable table.

 <img src="images/daa_module5/histogram_sql_snippet.png" alt="histogram SQL code snippet">
   **Figure 1:** SQL code snippet to create the histogram showing the number of patients who stay between 1 and 14 days